topseed/topseed-turbo/old/README.md

 $('#main').smoothState({ prefetchOn: 'intent' });
 ```

-Or, for the opposite effect, use something like @cihadturhan's [jQuery.aim](https://github.com/cihadturhan/jquery-aim) and add spider sense-like prefetching to smoothState.js.
+Or, for the opposite effect, use something like @cihadturhan's [jQuery.aim](https://github.com/cihadturhan/jquery-aim) and add SPider sense-like prefetching to smoothState.js.

 ```js
 $('#main').smoothState({ prefetchOn: 'aim' });